alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 #### Comments (updated January 27, 2023)

-- Used at the end of each post
+- It is used at the end of each post
-- The first year of my blog, the solution was the following (custom AWS solution):
+- In the first year of my blog, the solution was as follows:

   ``` mermaid
     flowchart LR